mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/exchange_single_node.rst

 **Note:**

-1) If the currency is BTS, the number of decimal places is up to 5 digits.
+1) If the currency is DNA, the number of decimal places is up to 5 digits.
 If it is other assets, you can view the decimal places of the asset with the ``precision`` field with the ``get_asset`` command.
 2) You can also use the transfer command, but this does not directly return the transaction ID.
 Instead, it needs to call another API to calculate it, so it is not recommended.
 3) Memo are usually encoded in UTF-8
 4) It is recommended to record relevant data for future reference, such as transaction id, detailed transaction content in json format, etc.